 Not everyone is a child of God, at least not in any sense that most people mean when they say such things.
 It is very common to hear people claim, "We are all God's children."
 By this, they generally mean that God has the same familial relationship with and parental obligation to every human being equally.
 Everyone is guaranteed a positive connection with God and even a birthright of sorts by which God is obligated to bless them in certain ways as their natural-born, loving Father.
-Some groups, like Mormonism, even go so far as to claim that we are God's children in the most literal sense.
+Some groups, like Mormonism, even go so far as to claim that we are God's children in the literal sense of his biological offspring.
 They teach that God procreated with his wife (or wives) in heaven and we are the result of that procreation.
-We are, they assert, the actual biological offspring of God; His literal children and the same species or type of being as He is.
+We are, they assert, the actual physical descendants of God; His literal children and the same species or type of being as He is.
 None of these claims are biblical or true.

 Creation and Fatherhood